Katayoun Adab, DDS, MMSc, PhD

 - Opperman L.A.
 Adab K., Gakunga P.T.
 Tgf-β2 and Tgf-β3 regulate fetal rat cranial suture morphogenesis by regulating rates of cell proliferation and apoptosis.
 Developmental Dynamics, 219 (20): 237-247, Oct.
 2000

-I grew up in a very green part of northern Tehran.
-Now I live in Issaquah.
+I have lived in Issaquah eversince 2003.
 I’m a lucky woman who married my dental school friend and classmate.
-We just celebrated our 27th anniversary.
+We just celebrated our 29th anniversary.
 We have two children: Our daughter, Sanya and our son, Shadan.
 They were born on the same day, twelve years apart.
 They are our world!

 I love nature and am happiest in it.
-Some of my favorite ways to spend time include swimming, biking, hiking, and horseback riding.
+Some of my favorite ways to spend time include swimming, biking, hiking, and creative writing.
 My other sanctuary, other than home and nature, is being at the library and around books.
 I’m an avid reader of all genres.
 I simply love learning!

-I volunteer at my children’s school, in our local library, and as an alum.
+I volunteer at my children’s school, in our local library, and as a Harvard alumna.
 I’m also the founder of the Adab Foundation, a nonprofit, 501(c) (3) organization with the mission to help children in underdeveloped countries with support for their care and education.